July 28-August 4(FULL) or October 1 -8 (FULL, Standby ONLY open for registration)

 Learn to build your very own tiny house from start to finish!

-This workshop covers everything from tiny house floor plans, to choosing whether to build on wheels, to budgeting your build, to integrating natural building and green design.
+The in-person and online portions of this tiny house workshop cover everything from creating your own tiny house floor plans, to choosing whether to build on wheels, to budgeting your build, to integrating natural building and green design.
 In fact, students will get their hands on all of these aspects of building a tiny house, and more.
 Whatever your learning style, we’ve got you covered.

-This means you get 10 full days of experiential learning about tiny houses and natural building, including tours and plenty of real building practice.
+This means that, during your in-person time, you get to focus on experiential learning about tiny houses.
+This includes guidance, and of course, plenty of real building practice.
 Plus, you get over 20 hours of online lecture content that you can keep referring back to — month after month or year after year — as you build your own tiny house… or houses!

-As soon as you register for the workshop, you’ll get access to the online lecture series, and you’ll have it indefinitely.
-We love offering this online content because when you show up, you’ll be ready to get hands-on; we get to use the entire class time for experiential learning!
+As soon as you register for the workshop, you’ll get access to the online Tiny House Academy, and you’ll have it indefinitely.
+We love offering this online content because when you show up, you’ll be ready to get hands-on; we get to use the entire class time for building practice!

 This class is appropriate whether you are an experienced builder or are an enthusiastic novice.

-Together, we’ll build two tiny houses from the ground up.
+Together, we’ll build tiny houses from the ground up.

 Applying the ideas and concepts you learned in the online lecture series will bring them to life and anchor your learning.
 For example, we’ll learn about wall and roof systems conceptually, then get out and build some.
 As a result, you’ll leave the class feeling prepared to build your own tiny houses or natural buildings.
 In fact, many past participants have gone on to build tiny homes in Asheville and beyond!